Warning notification:Warning

 Symptoms - Breast cancer in women

-About 1 in 8 women are diagnosed with breast cancer during their lifetime.
-There's a good chance of recovery if it is detected in its early stages.
+There's a good chance of recovery if the breast cancer is found when it is in its early stages.

-The most important symptom of breast cancer is a breast lump, which is usually painless.
+The most important sign of breast cancer is a breast lump.

-Most breast lumps (90%) aren't cancerous, but it's always best to have them checked by your doctor.
+Most breast lumps (9 in 10) are not cancerous.
+But it's always best to have them checked by a GP.

-Urgent advice: You should see your GP if you notice:
+Urgent advice: Contact your GP if you notice:

 • a change in the size or shape of one or both breasts